Donald S. Day: Reporter in Europe

 In March 1939, Polish authorities barred Day from verifying reports of the persecution of the country's ethnic German minority, as he was sympathetic to the German position.

-Day was a war correspondent in the Finnish-Soviet Winter War of 1939–40.

-When the Soviets invaded Latvia on June 17, 1940 he was given 24 hours to leave the country.
+Day was a war correspondent in the Winter War.
+When the Soviets invaded Latvia on June 17, 1940, he was given 24 hours to leave the country.
 He claimed while in Riga that the invasion was facilitated only by the Russian and Jewish minorities in the country: "On June 17 there was a mob at the railway station, waving red rags and screaming in hysterical joy about the arrival of the Russians.
 The Latvian language could not be heard.
 The speeches, the shouts, the screams were all in Russian or Yiddish."

 Following the annexation of the Baltic States by the Soviets, Day relocated to Sweden to continue reporting as the Tribunes Stockholm correspondent.
 In 1941, Day accompanied Finnish troops as they advanced into Soviet territory and in September 1942 he quit his post to join the Finnish Army.
 The Tribune demanded he return immediately, and Day decided to stay and try to fight with the Finns.
 The Finns ultimately rejected his enlistment on account of pressure from the U.S. government.
 His passport had expired and had not been renewed, so Day then found himself both unemployed and unable to travel freely.